Timing is everything: study seeks sweet spot for kidney stone blast

 Summary

-This study looks at the best time to use shock waves to break up small kidney stones left behind after surgery.
-About 476 adults with leftover stones will be split into two groups: one gets treatment within 1-2 weeks after surgery, the other waits 3-4 weeks.
+This study looks at the best time to use shock waves to break up small leftover kidney stones after surgery.
+About 476 adults with stones 15 mm or smaller will be randomly assigned to get treatment either early (1-2 weeks after surgery) or later (3-4 weeks after).
 The goal is to see which timing clears more stones with fewer side effects like bleeding or infection.

 Disclaimer